Skoda Kodiaq review – the practical pick

 - Better engines and trims expensive

 It’s more than just a value proposition, though.
-The Kodiaq is actually rather involving to drive, for instance, with accurate steering, a decent gearbox and well judged suspension.
-For keen drivers, it’s a sharper choice than the Peugeot 5008 or Nissan X-Trail, as long as you avoid the Sportline version, with huge 20-inch wheels that spoil its ride.
-It also has a loftier driving position than many SUVs, which has you sitting in a pleasingly upright manner and with a good view out.
+The Kodiaq is actually rather involving to drive for its large size, with accurate steering, a decent gearbox and well-judged suspension that’s neither too stiff nor too slack.
+For keen drivers, it’s a sharper choice than the Peugeot 5008 or Hyundai Santa Fe.
+We'd avoid the Sportline version, though, as its huge 20-inch wheels spoil the ride.
+Whichever one you go for you get a loftier driving position than many SUVs, which has you sitting in a pleasingly upright manner and with a good view out.

-Build quality is generally strong and although there are one or two rougher edges in places, the overall impression is of a well engineered car.
-Interior space in the first two rows is excellent, and while the rear two seats are best reserved for children or adults on short trips, they’re an excellent addition nonetheless.
+Build quality is generally strong and although there are one or two rougher edges in places, the overall impression is of a well-engineered car.
+Interior space in the first two rows of seats is excellent, and while the rearmost seats are best reserved for children or adults on short trips, they’re an excellent addition nonetheless.
 Add a vast boot (with the rearmost seats dropped) and the Kodiaq’s family-friendly credentials are clear to see.

-There are effectively seven trim levels, kicking off with SE.
-This has 18-inch alloy wheels, an eight-inch infotainment touchscreen and LED running lights, parking sensors, a rear armrest and cruise control.
-It’s also available with seven seats – at least as a £1,000 option.
+There are three standard trim levels at the time of writing, kicking off with SE Drive, which gets 18-inch alloy wheels, an eight-inch infotainment touchscreen with navigation, Apple CarPlay and Android Auto, LED running lights, rear parking sensors and camera, a rear armrest and cruise control as standard.
+Speccing this model with seven seats adds just over £1,000.